bharatkori9768/Desktop-Assistant-using-python/README.md

 # Desktop-Assistant-using-python

+## how to run:

+1. create a virtual enviroment
+'''bash
-conda create -n assistant python=3.7
+conda create -n assistant python=3.8

+'''

+2. checkout enviromrnt is created or not
+'''bash
 conda env list

+'''

+3. actrivate that  env
+'''bash
-conda activate assitant
+conda activate assistant

+'''
+4.install all requrement
+'''bash
+pip install -r requirements.txt

+'''

 python

 exit()

 pip list

  create a new repository in command line